ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 highly preferable (leading to a maximum of 64 possible user segregations).
-However, as highlighted in {{parametrization}}, having a very large user base (> 5 million users), could potentially allow for larger values (for example, up to 8 issuers).
+However, as highlighted in {{parametrization}}, having a very large user base (> 5 million users), could potentially allow for larger values.
 Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in privacy if clients still hold redemption tokens for previously active issuers.

 In addition, we RECOMMEND that trusted registries indicate at all times which issuers are deemed to be active.
 If a client is asked to invoke